Paragoumba/EconomyAPI/README.md

 # EconomyAPI
-An API to manage the Minecraft server MineDiversity's economy
+A Spigot plugin and API to manage the Minecraft server MineDiversity's economy